Guide to Evidence Article IV: Relevancy and its limits

 Subsection (b).
 This subsection is derived from Gallo v.
 Veliskakis , 357 Mass.
 602, 606 (1970), and Wilson v.
 Daniels , 250 Mass.
 359, 364 (1924).
 This subsection is based on the public policy of encouraging a person to act “as a decent citizen with proper humane sensibilities” without having to admit liability (citations omitted).
 Lyons v.
 Levine , 352 Mass.
 769, 769 (1967).
 Statements that accompany offers of payment are not excluded under this section if otherwise admissible.
 See Gallo v.
 Veliskakis, 357 Mass. at 606 (defendant’s statements of sympathy and that he would take care of the medical bills were inadmissible because they “had no probative value as an admission of responsibility or liability” [citations omitted]).
 Cf. G. L. c.
 231, § 140B (evidence of advanced payments to injured person by insurer is not admissible to prove liability).

 Subsection (c).
 This subsection is taken nearly verbatim from G. L. c.
 233, § 79L (effective November 4, 2012).

 Section 410.
 Pleas, offers of pleas, and related statements

 In a civil or criminal case, evidence of the following is not admissible against the defendant who made the plea or participated in the plea discussions:

 (1) a guilty plea that was later withdrawn or rejected,

 (2) a nolo contendere plea,

-(3) an admission to sufficient facts, or
+(3) an admission to sufficient facts that was later withdrawn or rejected, or

 The court may admit a statement described in Subsection (a)(4) in a criminal proceeding for perjury if the defendant made the statement under oath, on the record, and with counsel present.